-We are no longer accepting Homestead Exemption applications for the 2013 tax year.
-The deadline for filing was March 1, 2013.
+We are now accepting Pre-file applications for the 2017 tax roll.
+Unfortunately,we are no longer accepting Homestead Exemption applications for the 2016 tax year.
+The deadline for filing was March 1, 2016.
 FS 196.011

 The Monroe County Property Appraiser is responsible for